-We are very proud of the caring environment that exists at Barrow Hall College and believe it is one of many things that makes Barrow Hall College a special place to study.
-We have one central college office for all of your needs as a student at BHC.
-As well as a college manager, the office is the home of both Heads of Year and the Head of College.
+We are very proud of the caring environment that exists at Barrow Hall College and believe it is one of many things that makes it a special place to study.
+We have one central college office for all of your needs as a student at Barrow Hall College (BHC).

 We operate an open door policy and can provide a range of support services, whether this is just a brief chat, a counselling referral or support with university and careers advice.